DOV-Vlaanderen/groundwater-logger-validation/gwloggeR/README.md

 Installation
 ------------

 `gwloggeR` package is not available on CRAN, only on GitHub.
-The easiest way of installing the package is using the `devtools` package and referring to the git repository holding the package code:
+The easiest way to install it is with the `devtools` package and referring to the git repository holding the `gwloggeR` source code:

 ``` r
 devtools::install_github("DOV-Vlaanderen/groundwater-logger-validation", subdir = "gwloggeR", ref = "x.x.x")
 ```

 Note the `ref = "x.x.x"` option.
 Replace it with the version you want to install.
 Normally this will be the number of the latest stable release as displayed in the top left corner of this page.
-Alternatively, one can also install previous releases documented in the [News](News.md) section.
-By omitting the `ref` option the devopment version will be installed.
+Alternatively, one can also install previous releases documented in the [Changelog](News.md) section.
+By omitting the `ref` option the latest development version will be installed.

 Usage
 -----

 For general use, consult the [getting started](https://dov-vlaanderen.github.io/groundwater-logger-validation/gwloggeR/docs/articles/gwloggeR.html) tutorial.

-For advanced understanding, consult the specific vignettes.
+For advanced understanding, consult the specific vignettes in the Articles section.

 Development
 -----------

-Developers and maintainers of this package can find some general guidelines in the Development guide.
+Developers and maintainers of this package can find some general guidelines in the [Development guide](https://dov-vlaanderen.github.io/groundwater-logger-validation/gwloggeR/docs/articles/Development.html).